Anxiety

 Type 6: Cyclic Anxiety / Depression

 Cyclic Anxiety/Depression is associated with extremely high activity in the brain’s basal ganglia and/or deep limbic system that fluctuate in intensity.
 These areas of excessive activity act like “emotional seizures” as the emotional centers hijack the brain for periods of time in a cyclical pattern.
-Cyclical disorders, such as cyclothymia, bipolar disorder, premenstrual tension syndrome, and panic attacks are part of this category because they are episodic and unpredictable.
+Cyclical disorders, such as cyclothymia, bipolar disorder, premenstrual tension syndrome, and panic disorder are part of this category because they are episodic and unpredictable.

 Common symptoms of Cyclic Anxiety/Depression include 4 symptoms of Pure Anxiety and/or Pure Depression (listed above), plus periods of time with at least 4 of the following: